sanyambassi/aws-thales-crdp-workshop/README.md

 The script retrieves and activates a trial license for the CipherTrust Manager.

-### Create Character Sets and User Sets
+### Create CRDP resources on CipherTrust Manager

-The script creates necessary character sets and user sets on the CipherTrust Manager to be used with CRDP.
+The script creates necessary resources such as protection policies, application, character sets, etc on the CipherTrust Manager to be used with CRDP.

 ### Apply Kubernetes Configurations and Resources